bjma/hackclub/README.md

 there to guide you every step of the way.
-Be resourceful; the club leaders are there to help, but you should use Google or Stack Overflow as your primary learning material while working on your projects (don't worry, Googling stuff to fulfill the current task is what every programmer does).
+Be resourceful; the club leaders are there to help, but you should use Google or Stack Overflow as your primary learning material while working on your projects (don't worry, Googling stuff when you're clueless is what every programmer does).

 From **jsneak** (Hack Club leader at William Fremd High School):
 > "I learn the most when I start a new project.
 It's because I have to